Agnieszka-21/namaste-django/README.md

 #### Design
 The design of the website is simple, minimalistic, and coherent.
 It is supposed to convey ease, simplicity, and make the end-user feel both grounded and welcome.

-The color palatte is based on earthy tones and neutral tones.
+The color palatte is based on earthy and neutral tones.

 The main color - walnut brown - has been used throughout the page in the navbar and footer, and also on hover/select for elements like buttons and links to emphasise their active state.
-It is a neutral shade often associated with earth, nature, and grounding, which can convey the message of the studio: we are here to help you feel calm, relaxed, and grounded.
+It is a neutral shade often associated with earth and nature, which can convey the message of the studio: we are here to help you feel calm, relaxed, and grounded.

 The main background color of the page is an off-white color #f7f7f7.
 Since most of the text is pure black (#000), it provides a good contrast while being gentler on the eyes and matching the natural theme of the color palette.

 There is also pure white color (#fff) used as background for cards on the Schedule page and My bookings page, so that the cards are clearly discernible from the off-white background but without creating too much contrast, which could result in distraction and overwhelm.

-Elements that are links or made to look like links use the eye-catching "office-green" color (#008000), and the font-weight is bold to ensure plenty of contrast with the background since these are elements that the end-user will interacti with.
+Elements that are links or made to look like links use the eye-catching "office-green" color (#008000), and the font-weight is bold to ensure plenty of contrast with the background since these are elements that the end-user will interact with.

 The following table created with [Contrast Grid](https://contrast-grid.eightshapes.com/) shows the color palette utilised in this project.

 ![Contrast Grid color palette](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/contrast_grid.png)

 #### Typography
 Two types of Google fonts have been used in this project.
-For the brand name shown in the top left corner of each page (navbar), "Namaste", the Nova Mono font, was used to provide an eye-catching design.
+For the brand name shown in the top left corner of each page, "Namaste", the Nova Mono font was used to provide an eye-catching design.
 Since this is a monospace font, monospace was also declared as a fallback font-family in style.css.

-For everything else the Lato font-family was used, in various weights ranging from 400 to 800.
+Lato font-family was used for all remaining text, in various weights ranging from 400 to 800.
 This is a sans-serif font, easily readable, light and simple, which matches the website's overall feel of being easy to navigate, minimalistic, and accessible for anyone.

 #### Images
 Images of yoga classes used on this website are free-licence images from Pexels.
 Most of them come from the same suite of images by Yan Krukau, providing a coherent feel and look, and conveying to the end-user the real character of the yoga studio, giving them insights into the environment and the community of yoga practicioners.
-The hero image was also the starting point for creating the color palette for the website, with the walnut brown found directly in the image by a color picker tool.
+The hero image was also the starting point for creating the color palette for the website, with the walnut brown found directly in the image through a color picker tool.

 ## Features